boazbk/tcs/lec_01_introduction.md

 The origin of much of science and medicine can be traced back to the ancient Babylonians.
-But perhaps their greatest contribution to society was the invention of the _place-value number system_.
+But perhaps their greatest contribution to humanity was the invention of the _place-value number system_.
 This is the idea that we can represent any number using a fixed number of digits, whereby the _position_ of the digit is used to determine the corresponding value, as opposed to system such as  Roman numerals, where every symbol has a fixed numerical value regardless of position.
 For example, the distance to the moon is 238,900 of our miles or 259,956 Roman miles.
 The latter quantity, expressed in standard Roman numerals is